-We discussed with staff the eligibility of Metro Mobility to conduct statistical sampling for passenger miles traveled data every third year.
-We were informed that Metro Mobility is eligible to conduct statistical sampling for passenger miles traveled data every third year because it directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service (in any size urbanized area).
-For the current report year, Metro Mobility did not conduct statistical sampling but instead used a 100 percent count of actual passenger miles traveled (Policy Manual, Federal Funding Allocation Test i).
+We discussed with staff the eligibility of Metro Transit to conduct statistical sampling for passenger miles traveled data every third year.
+We were informed that Metro Transit is not eligible to conduct statistical sampling for passenger miles traveled data every third year because it does not meet any of the three criteria necessary to qualify for such treatment.
+For the current report year, Metro Transit estimated annual passenger miles traveled for motor bus mode by multiplying the number of local service passengers by the average local service trip length and by multiplying the number of express service passengers by the average express service trip length.
+Metro Transit estimated annual passenger miles traveled for light rail mode by multiplying average trip length by the number of trips run for the year.
+Metro Transit uses a 100 percent count of actual passenger miles traveled for its commuter rail mode (Policy Manual, Federal Funding Allocation Test i).